 Hamburger, or burger, is the name for a specific sandwich made of a barbequed ground beef patty which is offered in a bun, together with condiments such as mayonnaise, ketchup, mustard, lettuce, onion, tomato, cheese, and so on.
 A burger is often followed with plenty of French fries.
-Over time, additional components, such as vegetables, potato, chicken and fish, have begun replacing the ground beef in the patty.
+Over time, additional components, such as vegetables, potatoes, chicken, and fish, have begun replacing the ground beef in the patty.

 Tartars (a group of Mongolian warriors) would once put pieces of beef beneath the saddles.
 Under the pounds of the riders as well as the saddle, the beef would turn soft enough to be ingested raw.
 That’s how the original beef patty appeared.

 It has been believed that Wisconsin is where the hamburger comes from.
 It is claimed that Charles Nagreen began a meatball small business, in the Outagamie County Fair, when he had been fifteen.
 As the meatballs had been difficult to handle while walking around, his business ended up as a failure.
 That was when Nagreen came up with the idea to flatten the meatballs and put them between two slices of bread.
-Actually, it is as well claimed that he was the person who gave hamburger the name.
+Actually, it is as well claimed that he was the person who gave the hamburger the name.

 Hamburger is furthermore said to have come from Stark County (Ohio), through Charles and Frank Menches.
 The statements point out that these two used to take a trip to a variety of fairs year after year, promoting sausage sandwiches.
-In 1885, as they were selling those sandwiches in the Erie Country Fair in Hamburg, NY, they were out of pork at some point and made a decision to replace ground beef with the pork.
+In 1885, as they were selling those sandwiches in the Erie Country Fair in Hamburg, NY, they were out of pork at some point and made a decision to replace ground beef with pork.

-Still one more claim says that the story of burgers starts in New Haven, Connecticut.
+Still, one more claim says that the story of burgers starts in New Haven, Connecticut.
 It is believed that Louis Lassen had a restaurant in New Haven.
-Eventually in 1890, one of the people who used to eat there on a regular basis was in a rush and needed to eat on the go; therefore Louis Lassen ground up some beef and dished it up in the shape of a sandwich.
+Eventually, in 1890, one of the people who used to eat there on a regular basis was in a rush and needed to eat on the go; therefore Louis Lassen ground up some beef and dished it up in the shape of a sandwich.
 This is the way the hamburger of the present times was created.